 Aromatherapy

-Aromatherapy oils have so many benefits and their scents are uplifting and gorgeous too.
-Lavender, peppermint, rosemary, lemon etc can all have a positive effect on our mind, body and well-being.
+Aromatherapy oils have many benefits, and their scents are uplifting and gorgeous.
+Lavender, peppermint, rosemary, lemon, and others can all positively affect our minds, bodies, and well-being.

-Whether we are treating or preventing an illness, aromatherapy is a popular therapy that many of us will go to when other methods such as taking medicine are not the chosen option for us.
+Whether we are treating or preventing an illness, aromatherapy is a popular therapy that many of us will go to when other methods are not the chosen option for us, such as taking medicine.

 Affiliate disclosure